FC Tiraspol: History

-Constructorul Chisinau
+Constructorul Chișinău

-The side was founded in 1992 as Constructorul Chisinau, and played in Chisinau, the Moldovan capital.
+The side was founded in 1992 as Constructorul Chișinău, and played in Chișinău, the Moldovan capital.
 It entered the Moldovan National Division in the 1995–96 season.
 Constructorul won their first silverware, the 1996 Moldovan Cup with a 2–1 win over Tiligul Tiraspol, and the next season won their only Moldovan National Division title by denying city rivals Zimbru Chișinău a sixth consecutive triumph.
 The league triumph earned Constructorul a place in the 1997-98 UEFA Champions League, where they were knocked out by Belarusian club MPKC Mozyr 4–3 on aggregate in the first qualifying round.
 In 2000, Constructorul won their second Cup, by beating Zimbru 1–0 in the final on 24 May.

 The club also participated in the UEFA Cup during the Constructorul era.
 In September 2000, the club was banned from appearing in European competitions for a year following a number of security breaches in a home match against Bulgarian side CSKA Sofia.

 The first FC Tiraspol chairman was Valeriu Rotari (1947–2000), a businessman accused of organized crime gang activities.
 Thanks to Rotari, the club managed to achieve his first National Division titles.
-The murder of Rotari on February 16, 2000 was one of the reasons the club's further performance was much worse than in the 1990s.
+The murder of Rotari on February 16, 2000, was one of the reasons the club's further performance was much worse than in the 1990s.

 Move to Transnistria

 Before the 2001–02 season, the club relocated to Cioburciu, a small village outside Tiraspol, the capital of the breakaway republic of Transnistria, and was renamed Constructorul Cioburciu.
 The following season, the club moved into Tiraspol and became its current entity.
-The club has not won a Cup or National Division title since leaving Chisinau.
+The club has not won a Cup or National Division title since leaving Chișinău.